 Foundation Programme Doctor

 As a training practice, we are sometimes joined by foundation programme doctors for four months.
 He or she is a fully qualified doctor having usually completed at least one year of hospital training.
 Foundation doctors are not training to be GPs but attached as part of their junior doctor training.
 They join us to learn general skills and gain a greater understanding of the practice of medicine in different settings.

 We are a Training Practice and so from time to time we are joined by a GP Trainee.
 He or she is a fully qualified doctor having already completed at several years of hospital training who may join us for an attachment of several months between hospital jobs before joining us for a final year to complete their specialist GP training.
 In our role as a Training Practice we are regularly inspected to ensure a high quality of care and efficient administration.

-Eileen runs a clinic in the morning to take blood when requested by your doctor or nurse.
+Sarah runs a clinic in the morning to take blood when requested by your doctor or nurse.
 She is also able to test urine, take ECG heart tracings and monitor blood pressure.
-Eileen can also provide NHS Health Checks.
+Sarah can also provide NHS Health Checks.

 We have a paramedic who will undertake home visits once they have been agreed by the GP.

 Our Receptionist Staff are there to help you.
 They have extensive knowledge of the facilities and services available.
 When telephoning for medical attention the receptionist may ask for a few details, this will enable them to help you in the most appropriate way or to enable the clinical staff to prioritise patients.
 Please be assured that the rules of confidentiality apply equally to all practice staff.

 You will not need to see the doctor every time you require a repeat prescription.
 If you have any queries concerning your prescription, the receptionist will be more than happy to assist with any general enquires.